averycrespo/webfishing/README.md

 # Webfishing script
-"escript.py" - Moving script for the player to cycle between fishing buddy buckets and pickup.
+"imageScript.py" - Moving script for the player to cycle between fishing buddy buckets and pickup (white pixel indication).